Sadrosho

 sadrosho (სადროშო; literally, "of a banner") was an administrative division in medieval and early modern Georgia which supplied men for a subdivision of the army marked by its own banner.
 A tactical unit furnished by this territorial unit was also known as sadrosho, each under the command of a military official, sardali.

 United Kingdom of Georgia

-The origin of the sadrosho system traces its origin to the period of a united Georgian monarchy, the Bagratid kingdom of Georgia (1008–1491), which, according to the 18th-century historian Prince Vakhushti, was subdivided into four principal sadrosho:
+The origin of the sadrosho system traces its origin to the period of a united Georgian monarchy, the Bagratid kingdom of Georgia (1008–1491), which, according to the 18th-century historian Prince Vakhushti of Kartli, was subdivided into four principal sadrosho: